VESTA- Technical Answers

 - A User Set-Up form signed by the Agency Director.

-- A signed VESTA User Agreement on file with PCL and documented in VESTA.
+- A signed VESTA User Agreement on file and documented in VESTA.
 This form must be signed by the User annually.

 - An on-site technical assessment of a user’s computer and work station location must be conducted and approved by PCL.